 Skip to main content

-Plugins extend FluffBuzz with new capabilities: channels, model providers, speech, image generation, web search, agent tools, or any combination.
+Plugins extend FluffBuzz with new capabilities: channels, model providers, speech, realtime transcription, realtime voice, media understanding, image generation, video generation, web fetch, web search, agent tools, or any combination.
 You do not need to add your plugin to the FluffBuzz repository.
 Publish to ClawHub or npm and users install with fluffbuzz plugins install <package-name>.
 FluffBuzz tries ClawHub first and falls back to npm automatically.

 Prerequisites